davrob01/AmazonBestSellerBooksScraper/README.txt

 Example when viewing in Excel:

-Category                       Rank	ISBN        Price   Title US Books > Arts & Photography	1	0995056706  $7.45   Quieting Your Heart: 6-Month Bible-St...
+Category	                  Rank	ISBN	    Price	Author	        Title US Books - Arts & Photography	1	0804189765	$17.98 	George W. Bush	Portraits of Courage: A Commander in Chief's Tribute to America's Warriors
-US Books > Arts & Photography	2	1522864741  $8.01   Calm the F*ck Down: An Irreverent Adu...
-US Books > Arts & Photography	3	0996275460  $7.24   Adult Coloring Books: A Coloring Book...
-US Books > Arts & Photography	4	0399542299  $9.29   Doctor Who Coloring Book
+US Books - Arts & Photography	2	B01IW9TM5O	$21.95 	Trevor Noah	    Born a Crime: Stories from a South African Childhood US Books - Arts & Photography	3	B0017SYOTM	$1.99 	Benjamin Blech	The Sistine Secrets: Michelangelo's Forbidden Messages in the Heart of the Vatican
+US Books - Arts & Photography	4	080241270X	$9.59 	Gary Chapman	The 5 Love Languages: The Secret to Love that Lasts US Books - Arts & Photography	5	1607747308	$10.19 	Marie Kondo	    The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing
-US Books > Arts & Photography	5	B007V65PLA  $12.99  Argo: How the CIA and Hollywood Pulle...
+US Books - Arts & Photography	6	B01BEGV5DY	$2.99 	Grace Bonney	In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs
-US Books > Arts & Photography	6	1516866746  $5.31   Adult Coloring Book: Butterflies and...

 -------------------------------------
 ADVANCED OPTIONS: